Weyaaron/nvim-training/Readme.md

 ## To try it out

+**Installation is currently(As of 2023-08-11) on halt due to a few unresolved issues.**

-As of 2023-07, the version marked as main does not support all the currently implemented tasks yet.
+As of 2023-07, the version marked as main does support all the currently implemented tasks yet.
 But it is considered stable.
 Development will happen on the development branch.
-However, you might fix the version to the release just in case.
-The plugin will overwrite your buffer, starting with an empty one is recommended.

 - Install it using the plugin manager of your choice.
 Packer is tested, if any other fails, please open an issue.
 Pinning it to a fixed version is encouraged.
 - Run `:Training` to start a session.

-## Some available tasks
+## Available tasks
 - Move to an absolute line
 - Move x lines relative to your cursor
 - Move to a mark

 ## Some tasks currently in the pipeline but not yet supported on main
-- Window Managment
+- Window Management
 - Delete lines
 - ...